Summary of Significant Accounting Policies

-Property and equipment, which consists of furniture and fixtures, computers and office equipment, scientific equipment and leasehold improvements, are stated at cost and depreciated over the estimated useful lives of the assets (three to five years) using the straight-line method.
-Leasehold improvements are amortized over the shorter of their estimated useful lives or the lease term.
+Property and equipment, which consisted of furniture and fixtures, computers and office equipment, scientific equipment and leasehold improvements, were stated at cost and depreciated over the estimated useful lives of the assets (three to five years) using the straight-line method.
+Leasehold improvements were amortized over the shorter of their estimated useful lives or the lease term.

 The Company regularly reviews the carrying value and estimated lives of all of its long-lived assets, including property and equipment, to determine whether indicators of impairment may exist which warrant adjustments to carrying values or estimated useful lives.
 The determinants used for this evaluation include management’s estimate of the asset’s ability to generate positive income from operations and positive cash flow in future periods, as well as the strategic significance of the assets to the Company’s business objective.
 Should an impairment exist, the impairment loss would be measured based on the excess of the carrying amount of the asset’s fair value.
-The Company has not recognized any impairment losses through September 30, 2019.
+Through December 31, 2019, the Company has recognized $50,000 in impairment losses.

 Under the relevant accounting literature, an entity recognizes revenue when its customer obtains control of promised goods or services, in an amount that reflects the consideration that the entity expects to receive in exchange for those goods or services.
 The Company performs the following five steps in order to determine revenue recognition for contracts: (i) identify the contract(s) with a customer; (ii) identify the performance obligations in the contract; (iii) determine the transaction price; (iv) allocate the transaction price to the performance obligations in the contract; and (v) recognize revenue when, or as, the entity satisfies a performance obligation.